Beovolytics-Inc/oct-token/README.md

       * If param `supervised` is `true` : `supervisedUnreleasedBalance` - `_balanceToReleaseTo(address, true)` + `amount`
       * If param `supervised` is `false` : `supervisedUnreleasedBalance` - `_balanceToReleaseTo(address, true)`
     * `releaseStartTime` : `block.timestamp` - (`block.timestamp` % `SECONDS_OF_A_DAY`)
-* Only the owner (deployer) of this contract can call function `benefit(address, amount, supervised)` to increase `unreleasedBalance` or `supervisedUnreleasedBalance` of an beneficiary corresponding to param `address`.
+* Only the owner (deployer) of this contract can call function `benefit(address, amount, supervised)` to increase `unreleasedBalance` or `supervisedUnreleasedBalance` of a certain beneficiary corresponding to param `address`.
   * This function is a simple wraper of private function `_benefit(address, amount, supervised)`.
   * The param `address` MUST be an EOA address.
 (This will be verified by the owner of this contract rather than by contract code.)
 * Any beneficiary can call function `withdraw(amount)` to withdraw a certain amount tokens to the address of himself.